 Posted by Aaron Ellis on Oct.
 15, 2023

 Football is driving the plans for Pig Dinner this year, so we are moving the dinner to Friday night, October 13th.
-This will relieve the time pressure for activities on gameday, Saturday, when Michigan takes on Indiana.
+Full schedule of events:

-Friday night: Pig Dinner at the houseSaturday morn: Brunch at the house (family, too)Game day watch party at Wolverine State Brewery: Michigan v IndianaPost game: Casual at Comfort InnSunday: Breakfast at Comfort Inn & checkout
+Friday night: Pig Dinner at the houseSaturday morn: Brunch at the house (family, too)Game day watch party at the house: Michigan v IndianaPost game: Casual at Comfort InnSunday: Breakfast at Comfort Inn & checkout

 Posted by Aaron Ellis on June 9, 2023